K2 Lembeh Dive Resort

 Crested Black Macque, also known as Celebes Crested Macaque, is listed on the IUCN Critically Endangered list.
 It is a small terrestrial macque, spending much of its day on the ground foraging for food and socialising.
 Endemic to Sulawesi, this macque is only found here and in a few neighbouring islands.
 Take a day trip after diving to Tangkoko to see this and other magnificent wild life!

 The Tarsiers and the Crested Black Macque are but only 2 of hundreds of species that are endemic to North Sulawesi, and Tangkoko is one of the last sanctuaries for these magnificent creatures.
 Come and do a day trip here, and we will do our best to locate these, and other exotic creatures, e.g. Knobbed Hornbill, Cuscus bear, and hundreds of species of wildlife.
-You should note that this is not a zoo, and sightings are dependent on a number of factors.

 Cooler Hills, Volcanoes, Exotic Creatures and Rich Cultural Heritage